 Provides high school students who have the ability to do well academically, but require additional academic and counseling assistance, to help prepare them for college life.

-MHA Teen Challenge 253 Mansion St, Poughkeepsie, NY 12601
+MHA Teen Challenge 253 Mansion St, Poughkeepsie, NY 12601 845-473-2500 x 1350

 MHA offers group socialization, life skills, and training through research-based curriculums, recreation and support to teens 14-19 with emotional disabilities.